Primary schools and under 5s

 Key stage 2

-A classroom-based lesson that explores the importance of putting a sequence into the correct order and how this translates to crossing the road.
+This lesson is run by a Road Safety Officer and will refresh students knowledge of the Green Cross Code.
+It will also explore the importance of putting a sequence into the correct order and how this translates to crossing the road.

 An interactive session providing children with key safety and legal seatbelt information.
 During the session children receive an opportunity to experience a ride on a 'seatbelt sled'.

-A classroom-based lesson designed to be delivered during Term 6 to support Year 6 students transition to secondary school.
+A classroom-based lesson run by a Road Safety Officer.
+It is designed to be delivered during Term 6 to support Year 6 students transition to secondary school.

 For more information on key stage 2 road safety lessons, email travel.safety@medway.gov.uk.